 Water Damage Mitigation

 This course demonstrates how water can damage carpet, wood floors and other building materials, how long until damage occurs and what steps can be taken to reduce or minimize the damage.
 The course will also illustrate water removal.

 Reducing Severities Through Restorative Structural Drying

 This course explains the principles of drying and dehumidification.
 Mould growth, the use of antimicrobials and odor control will also be covered.

 Water Mitigation for Modular Homes

 This course focuses on the restoration of mobile and modular homes after a water loss.
 It covers the differences between the two types of manufactured homes, mobile and modular, and the unique construction features that may impact decisions made during water mitigation.

 The course shows how acid gases flow throughout a home, the damage this causes and what should be done about it.
 This course will review the proper smoke mitigation steps, which can reduce the loss.

 This course demonstrates how technology is enabling the restoration professional to manage and track packout inventory, movement and restoration better than ever before, while giving the homeowner or business manager a sense of security about the process.
 The course will cover the new tools and technology of evaluating, restoring and tracking inventory from start to finish.

-This program introduces the science of mold and explores the potentially harmful effects of mold on building materials and occupants.
-Participants will learn how mold grows, how it spreads and what actions should be taken to remove mold in a safe and reasonable manner.
+This program introduces the science of mould and explores the potentially harmful effects of mould on building materials and occupants.
+Participants will learn how mould grows, how it spreads and what actions should be taken to remove mould in a safe and reasonable manner.
 Procedures such as containment, negative air and the proper use of personal protective equipment are also covered.